softlion/UserInteraction/README.md

 Vapolia.UserInteraction.DefaultColor = 0xAARRGGBB;
 ```

-Android only: this lib uses a standard Android.Material.Dialog that is themed by the material theme as described in the [Google documentation](https://material.io/components/dialogs/android#theming-dialogs)
+Android only: this lib uses a standard Android.Material.Dialog that is themed by the material theme as described in the [Google documentation](https://material.io/components/dialogs/android#theming-dialogs).
+Also check [this stackoverflow answer](https://stackoverflow.com/questions/52829954/materialcomponents-theme-alert-dialog-buttons/59110804#59110804) for a sample.

 ## About